h15200/notes/kafka_and_confluent.md

 ### ksqlDB

 - not a `db` but more a materialized view of a stream
-- used to build apps (ksaql streming application)
+- used to build apps (ksql streaming application)
 - output can be another stream, or some logic
 - uses sql syntax and functions like aggregations
 - possible to CRUD streams, connectors